Pascal's triangle: Combinations

+This is equal to entry $k$ in row $n$ of Pascal's triangle.
+Rather than performing the multiplicative calculation, one can simply look up the appropriate entry in the triangle (constructed by additions).
+For example, suppose 3 workers need to be hired from among 7 candidates; then the number of possible hiring choices is 7 choose 3, the entry 3 in row 7 of the above table (taking into consideration the first row is the 0th row), which is $\tbinom{7}{3}=35$.

 Relation to binomial distribution and convolutions

 When divided by $2^n$, the $n$th row of Pascal's triangle becomes the binomial distribution in the symmetric case where $p = \tfrac{1}{2}$.
 By the central limit theorem, this distribution approaches the normal distribution as $n$ increases.
 This can also be seen by applying Stirling's formula to the factorials involved in the formula for combinations.

 This is related to the operation of discrete convolution in two ways.
 First, polynomial multiplication corresponds exactly to discrete convolution, so that repeatedly convolving the sequence $\{ \ldots, 0, 0, 1, 1, 0, 0, \ldots \}$ with itself corresponds to taking powers of $x + 1$, and hence to generating the rows of the triangle.
 Second, repeatedly convolving the distribution function for a random variable with itself corresponds to calculating the distribution function for a sum of n independent copies of that variable; this is exactly the situation to which the central limit theorem applies, and hence results in the normal distribution in the limit.
+(The operation of repeatedly taking a convolution of something with itself is called the convolution power.)